lucarin91/ISS-project/REPORT.md

 ```
 As we can see in this case all the orchestration process is stopped and an error message is send back to the client.

 # Analysis	of the	WS-BPEL	specification
+The control flow of the WS-BPEL of the orchestrator is also implemented by a Workflow net.
+All the actual behavior of the WS-BPEL is modeled and thanks to the WoPeD software it is also checked if it sounds.
+Actually this doesn't mean that the orchestrator does not have any problem and always terminate correctly, but it is never than less a good result.

+The more difficult part in the implementation of the workflow net is the error handling of the two kind of error.
+Actually the `reply_fault` is handled easily because it doesn't have to to different this of the normal reply without fault, so an XOR join transition is added at the end of the flow, in such a way the flow correctly end either if the message received is corrected or if the `reply_fault` is throw.

+In the other hand the `to_fault` have to interrupt the executing of the other parallel flow in any situation, either if no invocation are done yet, if only the invocation to service B or boat invocation are done.

+To achieve this goal are added three new place called `n` (filled when no error occur), `tS` (filled when the stop procedure start) and `s` (filled when the scope stop is execution), and three new transition, `ab1`,`ab2`,`ab3`, connected to the place related at the original scope activity.
+So when a token is placed in `tS` the scope stop the normal execution and the token present in the scope are absorbed.
+After the token is absorbed the place `s` is fill and then the fault handler can end is execution, and an error message is send back to the client.